Introduction¶

 Curate datasets¶

-Let’s use a Curator
+Let’s define a Schema

-object to curate a DataFrame
+to curate a DataFrame

 .